 Where do you go first to get WordPress news, insights, and updates?

 There are many great resources out there today.
 My favourite channels to stay up-to-date are Make WordPress, WordPress Tavern and the Post Status Club, worth every penny in my opinion.
 Additionally the several Slack channels and of course, StackExchange.
-I’m sure I browse
+I’m sure I browse many more on a daily basis, but these are the most important ones to me.

 What performance tips would you give to beginners (as related to speed, scalability, security, plugins, backup, etc.)?